Loading

 Australian tourism is a major factor for PAL, but Philippine outbound has a lot of potential too

-Philippine Airlines (PAL) has "quite a big footprint" in Australia, said Alex Featherstone, the carrier's vice president for revenue management and commercial planning.
+Philippine Airlines (PAL) has "quite a big footprint" in Australia, said Alex Featherstone, the airline's vice president for revenue management and commercial planning.

 Capacity - as measured by ASKs - is 27% higher.
 The lower rate of increase compared to frequencies is because some of the growth has been on narrowbodies instead of widebodies.

-While there is some traffic connecting via Manila to countries such as Taiwan, Japan and Korea, the carrier's main focus is demand between Australia and the Philippines.
+While there is some traffic connecting via Manila to countries such as Taiwan, Japan and Korea, the airline's main focus is demand between Australia and the Philippines.

-This is driven by tourism to the Philippines and is also helped by a large Filippino population in Australia which spurs traffic in both directions.
+This is driven by tourism to the Philippines and is also helped by a large Filipino population in Australia, which spurs traffic in both directions.

 PAL is planning to boost frequencies on its Brisbane and Perth routes, and "the fundamentals are there for continued strong growth" in the longer term, Mr Featherstone said.